kthohr/macrolib/README.md

-# gensys++
+# MacroLib

+MacroLib is a collection of useful C++ routines for solving macroeconomic models.

-gensys++ is a C++ implementation of Chris Sims' gensys program for solving linear rational expectations models.
+- gensys++ is a C++ implementation of Chris Sims' gensys program for solving linear rational expectations models.

 This is designed for use with the Armadillo C++ linear algebra library, which is available at: